Course Planning Specifics

 Note: ID 2050 is a course that is required before you go away for IQP and counts as one of your Social Science Courses.
 If you are planning on going away for IQP in your junior year, you may only want to take one social science course in your first year.

 Since biochemists work at the interface of chemistry and biology, a background in biology is also essential.
 Biology course are available at a variety of levels.
-For those students who have had biology in high school we recommend taking Cell Biology (BB 2550) and Genetics (BB 2920) in the first year.
-For those students who have no biology background, BB 1035-Intro to Biotechnology should be taken first.
+BB 1101-Foundations of Cellular and Molecular Biotechnology should be taken first.

 MA